-The substantive test is a typical dominance test.
-Pursuant to Article 7 of the Competition Law and Article 13 of the Communiqué No 2010/4, the Board clears the mergers and acquisitions that do not create or strengthen a dominant position and do not significantly impede effective competition in a relevant product market within the whole or part of Turkey.
+The relevant substantive test in the Turkish merger control regime is a typical dominance test.
+Pursuant to Article 7 of the Competition Law and Article 13 of the Communiqué

+No 2010/4, the Board clears the mergers and acquisitions that do not create or strengthen a dominant position and do not significantly impede effective competition in a relevant product market within the whole or part of Turkey.